 While fats can mellow out some flavors, they don’t reduce salt.
 Instead, they coat the palate, masking the sensation of salt without addressing the root issue.

-Boiling with extra water may dilute the dish, but it can also lead to overcooking and loss of flavor.
+Boiling with extra water may dilute the dish but can also lead to overcooking and loss of flavor.
 Adding water directly is more efficient for balancing salty dishes.

 Understanding these myths helps steer you toward more practical solutions in the kitchen.